tam1444AH/CUDATracer/README.md

 **magick output.ppm output.jpg**

 This should create a file called `output.jpg` in the project directory.
-Which will show the raytraced image.
+Which will show the raytraced image of the code that is provided.